 Cassie has been involved in the design and evaluation of several multi-country school readiness initiatives for high risk children and families.
 In collaboration with the Open Society Foundations, Dr. Landers has designed a Master degree program in Early Childhood Development, BRAC University, Bangladesh and is a visiting professor at the Moscow School of Social and Economic Studies.
 Additional international activities include the development of educational strategies for children in emergencies and a tool for mapping and assessment child protection systems.
 An early literacy initiative in collaboration with Head Start National Literacy Center brings her international expertise to at risk children and families throughout the United States.
 Cassie has a Doctorate in Education, as well as a Master’s in Public Health, both from Harvard University.
 She is currently on the faculty of the Mailman School of Public Health, Columbia University and teaches courses in global child development.

-Her most recent work has been in Moldova, Guatemala, Ethiopia, Kenya, Rwanda and Zambia where she has consulted with UNICEF, USAID and civil society organizations to strengthen the child protection system, identify and promote linkages between child protection and programing for children and families affected by HIV and AIDS, and document and support child care reform.
+Her most recent work has been supporting the 4Children- a five-year global Orphans and Vulnerable Children project as the Technical Director for Child Protection and Social Welfare Systems.
+She also continues to consult with a variety of institutions and organizations to strengthen the child protection system, identify and promote linkages between child protection HIV, expand the social service workforce and document and support child care reform.
 She has a Master’s degree in Child Rights and is a regular contributor to articles and books covering intercountry adoption and international child welfare.
-Kelley is an advisor for the Better Care Network and Global Health Promise.
+Kelley is an advisor for the Better Care Network, Faith to Action Initiative and Global Health Promise.
 She is fluent in Spanish and Romanian.
 Ms. Bunkers currently resides in Nairobi.

 Siân Long has been a Senior Associate with Maestral International since 2010, and is the 4Children Senior Technical Advisor on Violence Against Children (VAC) supporting the project with 50% of her time through Maestral.
 Siân has worked on child protection and issues impacting children affected by HIV and AIDS for over 20 years, and is an expert in policy and programming, child rights, national and global strategy design, child protection systems strengthening, and programme evaluation.
 She has expertise in participatory research and assessment approaches with children, working with families and service providers and on developing strategy, policy and programming tools for use by a wide range of policy makers and practitioners.Read More